19 Mar Transition Tips and UICUF Response During the Pandemic

 Over the coming days and weeks, UICUF will be doing member check-ins by phone.
 We know that everyone is working hard to accommodate changes during this transitional period, and want to make sure our members have everything they need to succeed under the new conditions.

 If you are experiencing immediate workplace concerns, whether they be a lack of information, unclear or inappropriate expectations, or challenges maintaining your teaching or research, we encourage you to proactively reach out to the union via UICUnitedFaculty@gmail.com.

 While we do not represent the vast majority of workers at UIC, we hope you will treat every worker, from grad assistants to custodial staff, with understanding and respect in these difficult times.
 Many workers do not have access to paid sick leave, or obvious ways to work remotely.
 We will be supporting our union colleagues, and workers throughout the university community, in calling for universal paid sick leave for all workers so as best to protect their safety, and public health at UIC.

-For the duration of the bargaining process, we will be issuing periodic updates via email, facebook, twitter, and here on our website.
-We strongly encourage everyone to like and follow us on social media.
-With your support, we can make UIC an even better place to work and learn!
+We issue regular updates via email, Facebook, Twitter, YouTube, and on our website.
+We encourage everyone to like and follow us on social media.
+If you want to contribute your story, pictures, video, or other content related to the activities of the union, email us at UICUnitedFaculty@gmail.com.
+With your support, we are making UIC an even better place to work and learn!